ASHdevelopment/standards/javascript.md

 - The “finally” clause is always executed, no matter what.
 - The “throw” statement is used to generate exceptions.
 - Custom exception objects should inherit from the existing “Error” types.

+## <a name="#libraries">Libraries</a>

+### 8.1 jQuery

+#### Use in all QUnit tests
+> Why?
+It is quicker to write unit tests in jQuery, unit tests are not production code, and besides, QUnit was developed by the jQuery team.
+So why not?

+#### Use $.ajax() rather than XMLHttpRequest() for server requests
+> Why?
+The jquery AJAX wrapper is much simpler to write and the speed hit is minute compared to an entire project written in jQuery

+**Note:** AJAX Calls in non-Ember projects should utilize `$$ash.ajax`.

+#### Write in Vanilla JavaScript wherever possible
+> Why? jQuery is a huge library, and no longer necessary for cross-browser compatibility.
+Writing in vanilla javascript will also give you a deeper understanding of the core language

+**Note:** When updating legacy code to use vanilla javascript, be mindful of which objects are passed to 3rd party plugins or in-house plugins that still use jQuery, and wrap the object in a jQuery wrapper accordingly